42YerevanProjects/push_swap/README.md

 As we can see, the numbers are sorted according to the digit in 1’s place.
 For those with the same digit in 1’s place, they’re sorted according to their order in the original list.

-We repeat this procedure n times, whiere n is the number of digitsof the largest number in the array (In this case 783 => n = 3).
+We repeat this procedure n times, whiere n is the number of digits of the largest number in the array (In this case 783 => n = 3).

-After doing it n times and connection numbers after each cycle we will have array sorted.
+After doing it n times and connecting numbers after each cycle we will have array sorted.

 ### Simplify numbers